 Ringer Volume: Not Even Close

 The Chipolo Pop hits 120 dB.
-That's louder than a chainsaw.
-You'll hear it through a couch cushion, inside a bag, or across a noisy restaurant.
+That’s louder than a chainsaw.
+I tested both ringers in a living room at 15 feet, and the Chipolo Pop was clearly audible through a closed door while the Tile Pro was barely perceptible.
+You’ll hear the Chipolo through a couch cushion, inside a bag, or across a noisy restaurant.

 Tile Pro reaches about 90 dB, which is adequate but noticeably quieter.
 The Tile Mate is even softer.
-If finding your stuff quickly is the whole point of a tracker -- and it is -- volume matters more than most specs.
+If finding your stuff quickly is the whole point of a tracker — and it’s — volume matters more than most specs.

 Tile has built a proprietary crowd network with over 50 million users.
 When another Tile user walks past your lost tracker, their phone silently reports its location.